include-what-you-use/include-what-you-use/README.txt

 (*Disclaimer:* the information here is accurate as of 12 May 2011, when it was written.
 Specifics of IWYU's policy, and even philosophy, may have changed since then.
-We'll try to remember to update this wiki page as that happens, but may occassionally forget.
+We'll try to remember to update this wiki page as that happens, but may occasionally forget.
 The further we are from May 2011, the more you should take the below with a grain of salt.)

 IWYU has the policy that you should #include a declaration for every symbol you